San Joaquin, California, US

 |Avg.
 Gradient||55 fpm|

-The short Squaw Leap run is just the tail end of the Patterson Bend run, but
+This short run is just the tail end of the Patterson Bend run, but

-unlike the rest of that section which seldom has boatable flows, Squaw Leap regularly has
+unlike the rest of that section which seldom has boatable flows, K1 to K2 regularly has boatable

-boatable flows every Fall and also frequently during peak runnoff in the Spring even if upstream
+flows every Fall and also frequently during peak runnoff in the Spring even if upstream dams are

-dams are not spilling.
-Typically, the Squaw Leap season is 4 weeks in late October into November,
+not spilling.
+Typically, the season is 4 weeks in late October into November, when the Kerchoff

-when the Kerchoff #2 powerhouse is shut off for maintanence and Kerchoff #1 powerhouse operates
+#2 powerhouse is shut off for maintanence and Kerchoff #1 powerhouse operates instead.
+Flows are

 Powerhouse to look at historical records.